 My work in the tui na office, on the other hand, is my own creation that relies on the training I received from my teacher and mentor, Dr. Fan.
 In a way, it is more personalized and focused on the individual because I manually assess the muscles of the face and perform careful, disciplined stimulation of the relevant areas.
 Depending on the client’s needs, I may do some cupping or guasha with a jade instrument in addition to the massage protocol.
 I will almost always use the jade roller for the jawline.
 I will find areas of tension in the neck, too, or maybe in the scalp, and relieve them by way of varying techniques.
 A facial rejuvenation tui na treatment will leave the face calm, smooth, and at its peak of optimum health.
 People tell me that it is way more soothing than a traditional aesthetic facial and I would agree with that.
 When I’m working on the face I’m also working on the whole body.
 Before I start, I do a traditional intake with all the TCM questions I would ask in any Chinese medicine scenario and I will attend to issues such as phlegm or heat by including brief attention to specific areas in other regions of the body that can support dispelling heat or reducing phlegm just as I do via acupuncture treatment.
 The face is part of the body and my goal, though focused on facial beauty, is to have the person get up from the table feeling genuinely good from head to toe.

-When I am a licensed acupuncturist (this should be in about six months) I expect that I will continue to offer tui na treatments for the face in addition to needle-based protocols.
+When I am a licensed acupuncturist (this should be by the end of January 2018 or soon thereafter) I expect that I will continue to offer tui na treatments for the face in addition to needle-based protocols.
 Men and women alike want to look and feel their best no matter their age.
 As I ponder it, I think that the most effective treatment is going to be the one that you love, be it tui na or needles or both.
 But I would suggest trying both and discussing both protocols with your practitioner.
 Some people love practicing tui na (I certainly do) and truly enjoy the detail work that must be done in order to effect change on what are, in essence, small muscles (me, me, I love doing this!).
 Others prefer to stick with one or the other protocols for needling (trust me, it is great fun to insert needles in a person’s face and–if your practitioner has a light hand, which I’m told that I do, it won’t even hurt much at all).
 Whatever you choose, though, you can expect to feel happier in ways that you might not have expected.

 At present, my focus is preparation for my board exams.
 However, in future, I will be writing up some case reports about facial rejuvenation, depression/anxiety, and Chinese medicine.
 So stay posted!
 And if you’d like to try facial tui na, feel free to contact me or you can go ahead and set up an appointment via my “book now” button here on this page.
 I think you will be happily surprised by what Chinese medicine can do, not just for your beauty but also for your mood.
 Try it, you’ll see!